hannahmoutran/ai-architectural-image-analysis/README.md

 Both values can be found in the Portkey dashboard under Getting Started.
 The **virtual key** is the slug for your OpenAI provider connection (e.g. `your-org-name-openai`).

-When enabled, `run.py` will automatically use the Portkey-based scripts for Steps 1 and 3.
+When enabled, `run.py` will route OpenAI calls through the Portkey gateway for Steps 1 and 3.
 If you are calling OpenAI directly, leave `OPENAI_USE_PORTKEY = False` and set `OPENAI_API_KEY` as usual.

 ### OpenAI Batch Processing